dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 Learning reverse engineering is pretty hard in 2023 if you don't know where to start.
 I started learning C programming and x86-64 assembly in 2021.
 Over the years, I learned that going through a textbook isn't always the best way to learn things.
 A hands-on technical approach is the best way to learn reverse engineering.
 You will learn more compiling C code and disassembling it yourself.

-Instead of watching YouTube videos on x86-64 architecture and C programming, try recreating an existing C standard library function like strcpy().
+Instead of watching YouTube videos on x86-64 architecture and C programming, try recreating an existing C standard library function like strcpy():

 ```c
 void *strcpy(char *src, char *dst)